 Someone with septicaemia may develop a few spots or a widespread rash with fever.
 Later on the rash can develop into purple blotches that do not fade under pressure.
-You can do a test for this by pressing the side of a glass tumbler against the rash.
-If you have a fever and a rash, and the rash does not fade under pressure, get medical help immediately by calling 999 or getting someone to take you to the nearest hospital emergency department.
+Press a glass firmly against the rash.
+If you can still see the rash through the glass, get medical help immediately by calling 999 or getting someone to take you to the nearest hospital emergency department.
 Never wait for a rash, though.
 It can be a late sign or may not appear at all.
-If someone is ill and getting worse get medical help immediately.
+If someone is ill and getting worse, get medical help immediately.